CorporalCleg/miniCLIP/README.md

 # miniCLIP
 This repo is a small version of CLIP model.
 Here we used ResNet50 and DistilledBERT as vision and text encoder.
 As dataset [Flickr30k](https://huggingface.co/datasets/nlphuji/flickr30k) was used.
+Also we checked model capabilities on a [this](https://universe.roboflow.com/qqq-ujrb9/dataset-wmw7n/dataset/1) dataset
 ## Installation

 ```shell